 This post offers our strategy guide to the 2019 Mickey’s Not So Scary Halloween Parties at Walt Disney World and tips for making the most of the Magic Kingdom party nights, which occur August, September, and October 2019.
 (Last updated April 26, 2019.)

 Our tips and tricks for Mickey’s Not So Scary Halloween Party (MNSSHP) are based on our experiences attending the party every year before that for the last decade, and we update this post regularly.
-This year, we’ve had a couple of early updates, as there are rumors of new entertainment and fireworks this year, plus 2019 Mickey’s Not So Scary Halloween Party dates have already been released and tickets have gone on sale.
+This year, we’ve had a couple of early updates, as there will be new entertainment and fireworks this year, plus 2019 Mickey’s Not So Scary Halloween Party dates have already been released and tickets have gone on sale.

 To our surprise, that occurred earlier than ever before for the 2019 MNSSHP–with dates and tickets released in January.
 The 2019 Mickey’s Not So Scary Halloween Party dates are as follows: August 16, 20, 23, 27, 30; September 2, 6, 8, 10, 13, 15, 17, 20, 22, 24, 27, 29; October 1, 3, 4, 6, 8, 10, 11, 14, 15, 17, 18, 20, 21, 24, 25, 27, 29, and 31, plus November 1st.

 Prices start at $79, with October 31, 2019 being the most expensive night, priced at $135 per ticket.
 Most nights in August and September cost $85 per adult, with most October nights costing $105 per adult.
 There are some lower and higher prices here and there, but those are the most common price points for 2019, which sees ticket prices increase around $5 for most nights as compared to last year.